 This course is designed to introduce students to accounting and the proper practices used in that field.
-Students will cover accounting procedures for a sole proprietorship and a merchandising corporation.
+Students will cover accounting procedures for a service business organized as a sole proprietorship and a merchandising corporation.
 Students will complete assignments using both manual accounting methods and computerized accounting methods.
 Students will complete real world business simulations using automated accounting software.
-Sophomores need to visit with Mrs. Cook before signing up for this class.
+Sophomores need to visit with Mrs. Gassman before signing up for this class.